 Before you set a budget for your new motorcycle, you need to factor in more than just the price tag.
 No matter where you buy your motorcycle from, there will be additional fees you need to account for.

 For example, if you’re buying a motorcycle out of state, you’ll need to pay for shipping.
 If you purchase the bike from a private seller, you’ll need to meet a price that satisfies them.
 Their asking price can be influenced by a variety of factors like their sentimentality and the work they’ve put into the bike.

 A dealership is no exception.
 If you choose to buy your motorcycle from a dealer, you will also rack up additional fees that are non-negotiable.
-These fees add up quickly, but they are mandatory if you want to legally ride off the lot with your new bike.
+These fees add up quickly but are mandatory if you want to legally ride off the lot with your new bike.